-Amazon is a massive online retail platform with billions of shoppers across 15 worldwide marketplaces.
-And not only does Amazon have its own selection of first-party products, it also supports more than 2 million third-party sellers, too.
+Amazon is a massive online retail platform with billions of shoppers across 18 worldwide marketplaces.
+And not only does Amazon have its own selection of first-party products, it also supports more than 2.5 million third-party sellers, too.
 With the recent boom of ecommerce, aspiring entrepreneurs have looked to Amazon as a way to build a profitable business in 2021.

-So, in the interest of protecting both its shoppers and sellers, Amazon requires all sellers to go through a strict verification process.
+So, in the interest of protecting both its sellers and shoppers, Amazon requires all sellers to go through a strict verification process.

 The current Amazon seller account verification process was enacted between 2016 and 2017, and the major difference is that Amazon now requires two forms of identification in order for a seller to be cleared to sell on the platform.

 Amazon’s verification process exists for three main reasons:

 - Protecting customers from “bad actors” who focus only on profits, rather than quality products and a positive customer experience.